Genealogy-valued Feller diffusion: Concepts and main results

 Once we have this framework we can characterize the $\U^G$-valued super random walk process by a \emph{well-posed martingale problem}, establish a \emph{Feynman-Kac moment duality} with an \emph{enriched spatial coalescent} and describe the long time behavior of the process as $t \to \infty$.

 \paragraph{State space of $G$-marked genealogies} In order to include in the concept of marked genealogies described by $\U^G$ the possibility of \emph{infinite} populations, which is needed for infinite respectively unbounded geographic space, we consider \emph{finitely bounded measures} $\nu$, bounded on the population restricted to finite subsets of $G$ (i.e.\ elements $(u,\xi)$ with $u \in U$, $\xi \in A$, $|A |< \infty$).
 Now the equivalence classes are formed w.r.t.\ the sequence of restrictions in the spaces $(\U^{G_m})_{m \in \N}$ which are required to be \emph{each equivalent} in the sense specified earlier.
 Namely we consider $G_n \uparrow G$ with $G_n$ bounded and consider the restrictions of the population to $G_n$, i.e.\ replace $[\bar U \times G,r,\mu]$ by $[U \times G_n,r \big \vert_{(U \times G_n)^2}, \mu \big \vert_{U \times G_n}]$.

-The \emph{topology} can be introduced by defining the convergence of sequences in this topology.
-We consider the sequence of restrictions to $G_n$, for which convergence is already defined.
+Introducing a topology is more subtle since we leave typically infinite total mass of the ``sampling'' measures on an infinite space $G$.
+Therefore we again work with the approximation of $G$ with finite geographic spaces $G_n$.
+The \emph{topology} can be introduced by defining the convergence of sequences of elements $\mfu_k$, $k\in \N$ from $\U^G$ in this topology.
+We consider for each $n \in \N$ the sequence $(\mfu_k^{(n)})_{k \in \N}$ of restrictions to $G_n$, for which convergence is already defined.
 We require for a sequence in $\U^G$ to converge, the convergence of all restrictions to the $G_n$-populations.
-(See \cite{GSW} for details in particular that the topology does not depend on the choice of the $(G_n)_{n \in \N}$.).
-The space of all elements of the form as in \eqref{e940} is denoted again $\U^G$, equipped with the above topology.
+(See \cite{GSW} for details in particular that the topology does \emph{not} depend on the choice of the $(G_n)_{n \in \N}$.).
+The space of all elements of the form as in \eqref{e940} is denoted again $\U^G$, equipped with the above topology and leads to a Polish space.

-As was pointed out above we need restrictions on the initial state.
+As was pointed out above in \eqref{e.939} we need restrictions on the initial state.
 Namely we consider $\mcE$ resp. $\wt \mcE$ given by (recall \eqref{e939} and the sequel):

 analogously $\wt \mcE$.